Who I am

 I write code.

-I do mostly web development (full stack) and Python and used to to a lot of C# at my previous job.
+I do mostly web development (both ends) and Python and used to to a lot of C# at my previous job.

 Technologies include but are not limited to:

 Modern web development: HTML5, CSS3, Sass, JS (ES6), Webpack, Babel, Vue.js, React, and a